 The banking sector in Cyprus comprises domestic banks and international banks with Cyprus-based subsidiaries or branches.
 Beyond the traditional deposit and lending services, banks in Cyprus operate under the universal banking model as they offer a diverse range of products and services.
 Deposits from customers have traditionally been the main source of funding for banks and that element remains stable for the local banking sector.

-There are 34 authorised credit institutions in Cyprus, consisting of seven local authorised credit institutions, three subsidiaries of foreign banks from EU Member States, two subsidiaries of foreign banks from non-EU countries, five branches of banks from EU Member States, 15 branches of banks from non-EU Member States and two representative offices.
+There are 30 authorised credit institutions in Cyprus, consisting of seven local authorised credit institutions, three subsidiaries of foreign banks from EU Member States, one subsidiary of a foreign bank from a non-EU country, five branches of banks from EU Member States, 13 branches of banks from non-EU Member States and one representative office.

-Within the framework of the European Banking Union, since November 2014, the Bank of Cyprus, Hellenic Bank and RCB Bank, were among the European credit institutions that came under the direct supervision of the ECB, as part of the Single Supervisory Mechanism (SSM) provisions, whereas the subsidiaries of Greek banks are supervised by the SSM as their parent banks are systemic in their home country.
+Within the framework of the European Banking Union, the Bank of Cyprus, Hellenic Bank and RCB Bank, have been, since November 2014, among the European credit institutions that came under the direct supervision of the ECB, as part of the Single Supervisory Mechanism (SSM) provisions, whereas the subsidiaries of Greek banks are supervised by the SSM as their parent banks are systemic in their home country.

-All banks are adhering to the SEPA direct debit scheme, administered by JCC Payment Systems (a national card acquirer).
+All banks adhere to the SEPA direct debits’ scheme, administered by JCC Payment Systems (a national card acquirer).
 A law transposing the revised Payment Services Directive (PSD2) was enacted in April 2018.
-The banking sector, through the Association of Cyprus Banks (ACB), has been undertaking preparations in order to deal with payment innovations that will be brought by open banking and instant payments as well as with the necessary increased payment safety.
+The banking sector, through the Association of Cyprus Banks (ACB), has been undertaking preparations in order to deal with payment innovations that will be brought by open banking and instant payments as well as the necessary increased payment safety.

 During the last three years (2018-2020), consolidations took place in the banking sector as there were acquisitions of institutions as well as a reduction in branches.
-As of the end of 2018, there were 384 branches in Cyprus (compared to 458 in 2016) and banks had a total of 8,940 employees.
+As of the end of 2019, there were 326 branches in Cyprus (compared to 458 in 2016) and banks had a total of 8,548 employees.
 Banks provide a widespread ATM network as well as mobile solutions, contactless transactions and smart device applications to customers, while they continuously upgrade their online banking sites.